Siphon880gh/heroku-cronjob-dyno/README.md

 ## 📝 Overview

 By Weng Fei Fung (Weng).
-This sets up a simple API endpoint to test and verify that a scheduled **Heroku dyno** (cron job) is running correctly.
-Every time the dyno pings the endpoint, the server logs the hit.
-After 5 successful hits, the job stops—helping confirm that your Heroku Scheduler is working as expected.
+This project sets up a simple API endpoint (POST /timestamps) to verify that a Heroku worker dyno running in the background is functioning correctly.
+Instead of using Heroku Scheduler, we use a separate worker.js process powered by node-cron to send a request to the server every minute.
+Each hit is logged by the server.
+After 5 successful hits, the worker stops.
+You can view all the timestamps at `timestamps.log` or visit `GET /timestamps` confirming that the cron job and worker dyno are both running as expected.

 > ⚠️ **Important Note**: For production use, do not use Heroku's free or eco dynos for critical cron jobs.
 These dynos will sleep after 30 minutes of inactivity and cannot be woken up by your own scripts.
 They can only be activated by user visits or external server pings.
 For reliable cron jobs, use at least a Basic dyno or consider alternative hosting solutions.